Channel App Best Practices

 - Every X Minutes: This would trigger the associated event every x minutes.

-- Real Time: This would utilize webhooks to provide ‘real time’ updates.
+- Real Time: This would utilize webhooks to provide real-time updates.

 To provide merchants with a positive integration experience, we expect point of sale applications to meet or exceed the following benchmark:

-- **Catalog Import / Export: ** 100 Complex Products per Second.
+- Catalog Import/Export: 100 Complex Products per Second.

-Note: this volume of requests per second may hit the rate limits of lower tier BigCommerce plans - logic should be implemented around the response headers to ensure your application does not exceed the allowable number of requests for a given storefront.
+This volume of requests per second may hit the rate limits of lower tier BigCommerce plans - logic should be implemented around the response headers to ensure your application does not exceed the allowable number of requests for a given storefront.

 For increased performance, consider using batch operations and parallel requests when possible.